Family Tax Benefits

 Benefits are paid over a 12-month period from July of one year to June of the next year.
 Your benefit payments will be recalculated every July based on information from your income tax and benefit return from the previous year.

-For international student families to be eligible, you must:
+For international student families to be eligible:

 - You must live with the child, and the child must be under 18 years of age.